awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-method-settings-method-request.md

 breed:poodle
 ```

-For information on how to map method request parameters to integration request parameters, see [Set up REST API Integrations in API Gateway](how-to-integration-settings.md)\.
+For information on how to map method request parameters to integration request parameters, see [Setting Up REST API Integrations](how-to-integration-settings.md)\.

 ## Set up Method Request Model<a name="setup-method-request-model"></a>